 Furthermore, it will guide the choice of market position to attract customer segments where maximum value delivery and maximum value capture are possible.

-In this article, I will go through what is needed to introduce value as a basis for your pricing.
+In this article, we will go through what is needed to introduce value as a basis for your pricing.

 Activities from a pricing project with a global software solutions provider are described to illustrate the process.